mia-platform/public-pipelines/docs/10-starting-guide.md

 # Mia-Platform Pipelines

-In case you donn‘t have a unified pipeline strategy for building libraries and Docker images, you can start with our pipelines.
+In case you don‘t have a unified pipeline strategy for building libraries and Docker images, you can start with our pipelines.
 They are a starting step for quickly setting them up following best practictes and trying to add useful steps that can match regulatory compliance for your company.